top of page

 Then, we proceeded to the codification of the interviews according to the following themes:

-• Significant people in these decision-making
+Significant people in this decision-making

 What results have we had?